header logo

 B. Munich lost the C1 championship to Man Utd in just 2 minutes

-But just when everyone thought Bayern had secured the championship, Man Utd pulled off a surprise.
-Two substitute strikers brought on by Manager Ferguson - Sheringham (red, right) and Ole Gunnar Solskjaer (red, left) - scored from two David Beckham corner kicks in the 90+1st and 90+3rd minutes.
-Man Utd reversed the situation to win 2-1.
+Just when everyone thought Bayern had secured the championship, Man Utd pulled off a surprise.
+Two substitute strikers, Sheringham (red, right) and Ole Gunnar Solskjaer (red, left), scored from two David Beckham corner kicks in the 91st and 93rd minutes.
+Man Utd turned the game around to win 2-1.

 9. Angola 4 - 4 Mali (2010) - Greatest comeback in football history

-In the opening match of the 2010 Africa Cup of Nations, which took place in the early hours of today, Angola took a commanding 4-0 lead over Mali until the 79th minute of the match.
-However, Mali eventually left the field with a remarkable 4-4 draw.
-Trailing 4-0 to the home team Angola with only 15 minutes left in the game, Mali seemed poised to accept a heavy defeat on the opening day.
+In the opening match of the 2010 Africa Cup of Nations, Angola took a commanding 4-0 lead over Mali by the 79th minute.
+However, Mali managed to secure a remarkable 4-4 draw.
+Trailing 4-0 against the home team Angola with only 15 minutes left in the game, Mali seemed destined for a heavy defeat on the opening day.

 CAF history has seen an intriguing match Angola 4 – 4 Mali